-"Mansions of Glenelg" is a web and GPS smartphone tour created with valuable assistance from the Holdfast Bay History Centre.
+"Mansions of Glenelg" is a Google Earth tour created with valuable help from the Holdfast Bay History Centre.
 You'll see and learn about some of Glenelg's most significant and beautiful heritage listed buildings.

 Included on the tour are Seafield Tower (1876), Stormont (1886), Albert Hall (1878), Glenara (1873), Restormel (1881), Colonna (1881), Soward's Villa (1887), Waterworth (1885), Hindmarsh House (1874), Alexandra Terrace (1878), and other more recent historic buildings.

 If you have a smartphone, you can take this tour whenever it suits you.
 You don't need to book or wait for a tour guide.
 You can even take this tour from your armchair at home or in front of your computer.
 No travel required.